MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Upgrading-the-Data.md

 -   Microsoft.Dynamics.Nav.Client.VideoPlayer
 -   Microsoft.Dynamics.Nav.Client.WebPageViewer

 To use these add-ins, they must be registered in table **2000000069 Client Add-in**.
 Depending on the version that you upgraded from, all the add-ins might not be registered after the upgrade process.
 You can register missing control add-ins in the **Control Add-ins** page in the [!INCLUDE[nav_windows](includes/nav_windows_md.md)].
-The assemblies (.dlls) for these add-in are located in subfolders to the **Add-ins** folder of the Dynamics NAV Server installation, which by default is  [!INCLUDE[navnow_install_md](includes/navnow_install_md.md)]\Service\Add-ins.
+The assemblies (.dlls) for these add-ins are located in subfolders to the **Add-ins** folder of the Dynamics NAV Server installation, which by default is  [!INCLUDE[navnow_install_md](includes/navnow_install_md.md)]\Service\Add-ins.
 For more information, see [How to: Register a Windows Client Control Add-in](How-to--Register-a-Windows-Client-Control-Add-in.md).

 <!-- deprecated ##  <a name="UploadEncryptionKeys"></a> Task 16: Import Payment Services and Data Encryption Key \(Optional\)